Flatfoot (play)

 Flatfoot is a 2003 comedic play by David Williamson about the Roman playwright Plautus.
 It is one of Williamson's few plays not to be set in contemporary Australia and was written as a vehicle for actor Drew Forsythe.
-It features Plautus' play The Swaggering Soldier.
-Williamson:
+It is a play-within-a-play, featuring Plautus' play The Swaggering Soldier.

+Synopsis

+Flatfoot is the story of Titus Maccius Plautus (Drew Forsythe) is an ancient Roman playwright, who must convince his producer, Crassus Dives (John Gregg), that his new play, The Swaggering Soldier, will be a success and please the Roman censor.
+Plautus (meaning 'flatfoot') is forced to present an improvised performance before he play is yet written, playing all the characters himself, together with his wife, Cleostrata (Tina Bursill).

+Plautus' uncensored play meets resistance by defying various Roman societal conventions (with themes such as abolishing slavery, lampooning authoritative figures and allowing women to assume roles in the theatre).